We provide construction oversight and use heavy equipment to mitigate and restore roads including:

 • Stream crossing restoration

-We worked with Clark Fork Coalition and the Forest Service to restore 20 stream crossings and miles of roads in this key bull trout creek.
-The lands were former Plum Creek timberlands which were recently transferred to public ownership.
-InRoads inventoried high priority roads and used Water Erosion Prediction Project (WEPP) model to estimate the amount sediment generated from the road system.
-Restoring the crossings and roads in this project was estimated to reduce erosion by 11.44 tons a year and keep 2.44 tons of sediment from entering the creek each year – greatly benefiting bull trout and other aquatic organisms.
-InRoads also provided excavator training and construction oversight.
+In some cases it is determined that a road is no longer needed or has an unacceptable amount of environmental risk.
+It was determined that the road density in recently acquired industrial timber lands were higher than needed for management purposes and several roads and stream crossings were identified for restoration.
+We are working with with Clark Fork Coalition and the Forest Service to restore 20 stream crossings and miles of roads.
+InRoads inventoried high priority roads and stream crossings and used Water Erosion Prediction Project (WEPP) model to estimate the amount sediment generated from the road system.
+Restoring the crossings and roads in this project keeps tons of sediment from entering the Lolo creek each year – greatly benefiting bull trout and other aquatic organisms.
+InRoads also provided excavator training and construction oversight for this project.

 Stream crossing restoration on California Creek, MT.